filiperomero2/ViralUnity/README.md

 The core script is called viralunity_meta.py and accepts several arguments:

      --data-type                       Sequencing data type (illumina or nanopore) --sample-sheet                    Complete path for a csv file with samples data paths and metadata --config-file                     Complete path for input (viralunity config) file to be created.
      --output                          Complete path for output directory to be created by viralunity.
      --run-name                        Name for the sequencing run (optional).
-     --kraken2-database            Complete path for the kraken2 database directory --krona-database              Complete path for the krona taxonomic database --adapters                    Complete path for adapter sequences in fasta format (Illumina QC) --minimum-read-length         Minimum read length threshold (Default = 50) (Illumina QC) --trim                        Number of bases to trim from the 5' end of reads (Default = 0) (Illumina QC) --remove-human-reads          Remove human reads from krona plot (boolean) --remove-unclassified-reads   Remove unclassified reads from krona plot (boolean) --create-config-only          Only create config file, not running the workflow (boolean) --threads                     Number of available threads for individual tasks (Default = 1) --threads-total               Number of available threads for the entire workflow (Default = 1) -h, --help                    Show this help message and exit
+     --kraken2-database                Complete path for the kraken2 database directory --krona-database                  Complete path for the krona taxonomic database --adapters                        Complete path for adapter sequences in fasta format (Illumina QC) --minimum-read-length             Minimum read length threshold (Default = 50) (Illumina QC) --trim                            Number of bases to trim from the 5' end of reads (Default = 0) (Illumina QC) --remove-human-sequences          Remove human seqs from krona plot (boolean) --remove-unclassified-sequences   Remove unclassified seqs from krona plot (boolean) --create-config-only              Only create config file, not running the workflow (boolean) --threads                         Number of available threads for individual tasks (Default = 1) --threads-total                   Number of available threads for the entire workflow (Default = 1) -h, --help                        Show this help message and exit

 If all paths are correctly set, the script will generate a config file and run the snakemake metagenomics workflow.
 Briefly, the pipeline will perform data quality control (trimmomatic) (Illumina only), taxonomic assignment (kraken2) and generate visualizations (krona).